mnguyen0226/coding-interview/src/practices/c/README.md

-# 1. Solutions to Print challenges
+# 1. Solutions for Print Challenges

 ### Challenge 1:
 ```